Homemade room spray

 Here is an article about other natural emulsifiers for essential oils if you are looking for other options.

 My favorite natural emulsifier to use for essential oil spray DIY is salt.
 The reason I like salt is it’s inexpensive.
 Plus it doesn’t add an extra scent to the already best smelling essential oil blends I have created.
-And as a bonus, it helps make mine a little more kid-friendly.
-I like the aloe juice but salt is way easier to clean up with a vacuum if spilled than aloe vera juice.
+And as a bonus, it helps make these homemade air freshener recipes a little more kid-friendly.
+I like the aloe juice but salt is way easier to clean up with our favorite stick vacuum if spilled than aloe vera juice.
 And my kids will spill a lot!

-My basic essential oil spray recipe is made for a 2oz glass spray bottles for Essential Oils.
+My basic essential oil spray recipe is made for a 2 ounce glass bottle for Essential Oils these spray bottles give a nice fine mist setting.
 You can get larger bottles 4oz, 8oz and 16oz and double this basic recipe to fit the glass spray bottles for essential oils you choose.
-I typically do 2oz bottles.
+I typically do 2 oz spray bottle.
+I do like to make a 4-ounce spray bottle for bathroom spray.

 How to make essential oil spray